SwipeCellKit/SwipeCellKit/README.md

 # Get the latest on develop
 pod 'SwipeCellKit', :git => 'https://github.com/SwipeCellKit/SwipeCellKit.git', :branch => 'develop'

-# If you like to live dangerously
+# If you have NOT upgraded to Swift 4.2, use the last non-swift 4.2 compatible release
-pod 'SwipeCellKit', :git => 'https://github.com/SwipeCellKit/SwipeCellKit.git', :branch => 'swift_4.2'
+pod 'SwipeCellKit', '2.4.3'
 ````

 #### [Carthage](https://github.com/Carthage/Carthage)